ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Made explicit what parameters cannot change when overwriting a group configuration.

 * Improved guidelines to Administrators receiving an error after trying to create a new group.

+* Changed description of error 11 from "No available group names" to "Unable to determine a group name".

 * Editorial fixes and improvements.